olixis/ClipBoard/README.md

-# blinkLoad
+# clipboard.host

-A simple filehosting website that destroys the file in a predetermined time after the upload.
+A simple filehosting website that destroys the file when downloaded.
 Made with NodeJS and ExpressJS.

 Still under construction...